 To work during:

 - Spring/Summer term: March 15 to June 30, 2021

 - Fall term: August 1 to October 12, 2021

 - Winter term: December 1, 2021 to February 14, 2022

 Why work on campus?

-More than 1,500 positions are available in our faculties and services.
-Jobs vary and, in most cases, you can find a position related to your field of study.
-Work-study supervisors are aware of your course schedule and are able to work around your timetable.
-Plus, you'll be on campus, so you're never too far from your classrooms.
+More than 1,700 positions are available in faculties and services.
+With our variety of jobs, you can usually find a position related to your field of study.
+Work-study supervisors know your course schedule and are able to work around it.
+Plus, you're on campus, so you're never too far from your classes.

 - Student ambassador

 - Theatre costume assistant